-- Denver: The Mile High City sits at an impressive 5280-5313 foot elevation, depending on where you are at; which means the weather is lovely most of the time.
-The city tends to get more snow in the winter and are warmer and drier in the summer than Colorado Springs.
-Denver averages 53.8″ of snow a year.
-The average high during the summer is 86º, though if you have lived there very long you know it is not uncommon to have several days in July that are 100º or above.
+- Denver: The Mile High City sits at an impressive 5280-5313 feet, which means the weather is lovely most of the time.
+The city tends to get more snow in the winter and is warmer and drier in the summer than Colorado Springs.
+Denver averages 57.3″ of snow a year.
+The average high during the summer is 86º, But locals can tell you that it is not uncommon to have several days in July that are 100º or above.

 Colorado Springs vs Denver: Average Home Price and Rent in 2022